 The mighty Wikipedia, whether you love it or loathe it, was launched in 2001.
 Its impact on the internet cannot be underestimated - even if the validity of its content can often be questionable.

 Its founding aim was to provide an online encyclopedia that allowed anyone to edit articles.
 It should not surprise you that it is the world's most popular general reference site on the web.

-Wikipedia does not consider themselves social media per se, but it can be described as an online community of like-minded people and affiliated with social media.
+Wikipedia do not consider the site to be social media per se, but it can be described as an online community of like-minded people and thus is affiliated with social media.

 11. Friendster was an early giant of social media

 Year or period: 2002

 Friendster emerged in 2002.
 This Malaysian-built platform, now defunct, was initially used as a social networking service website.
 It was used for all the usual things, but also as a dating site and event, band, and hobby discovery service.